neuro-inc/ml-recipe-bone-age/README.md

 # Description

-This project concerns the problem of paediatric bone age assessment.
+In this project we introduce the problem of paediatric bone age assessment.
 During organism development, the bones of the skeleton change in size and shape, and thus a difference between a child’s assigned bone and chronological ages might indicate a growth problem.
 Clinicians use bone